 - Federal income tax withholding

 - Federal unemployment (FUTA) tax

 FUTA ensures that people can receive unemployment benefits after losing a job.

-All states require businesses to pay state workers’ compensation insurance and unemployment insurance taxes.
-These states/territories also require a business to pay for temporary disability insurance:
+Businesses in all states pay state workers’ compensation insurance and unemployment insurance taxes.

 Sales and Use Tax